-Dummy foal: Read how a newborn foal may lack the foal suckling response.
+Read here how a newborn foal may lack the foal suckling response, and how using a dummy foal may be your best answer.
 This may be due to the dummy foal syndrome.

 Caring for orphan foals is never an easy task.
 When it should be a satisfying and fulfilling time as the foals arrive without incident and the mares first see their newborn foals, nickering a little welcome and beginning the bonding process.

 However, there is the rare chance of problems developing that unfortunately may result in the death of the mare.
 When this occurs, you are now given the task of rearing a foal that will not have the milk and reassuring love from its dam.
 More about orphan foals here.

 Imprinting is the term given to the process of desensitizing a newborn foal to the handling of a human and assuring them that the many things that we will do to them in the future are not things to fear.

 The object is to socialize the foal.
 The foal is gently rubbed from head to tail, including the ears and inside the nose and mouth.
 The feet are handled and patted on the soles.

 There are several theories regarding the amount and timing of the handling, when caring for foals.
 We, at Mares’ Nest, go further with the process.
 We rub them, all over, with crinkly plastic and also use a battery operated, blade-less pair of small clippers around the head and ears.